MicrosoftDocs/winrt-api/windows.storage.streams/datareader_detachbuffer_629344174.md

 # Windows.Storage.Streams.DataReader.DetachBuffer

 ## -description
 Detaches the buffer that is associated with the data reader.
+This is useful if you want to retain the buffer after you dispose the data reader.

 ## -returns
 The detached buffer.